You are here

 - Peer Leader Meeting: Discuss adjustment to Lehigh and social connections

-Small groups will meet at least three times in the first 10 weeks of the semester for 50 minutes each.
+Small groups will meet at least four times in the first 10 weeks of the semester for 50 minutes each.
 The general format of each meeting will be:

 - Meeting 1: Discuss group expectations and build connections with individuals in your group